Gourishankar403/google-translate-clone/README.md

 Usage:

-Enter the text to translate.
+Enter the text to translate,
-Select the target language from the dropdown.
+Select the target language from the dropdown and
-Click on "Translate" and see the translated text.
+Click on "Translate" to  see the translated text.